-

 Excuse me, Christine, but I afraid I can’t give you MY tips.
 I don’t travel cheap/low-budget long ago.

-Nevertheless, may be one my opinion – if you want to feel a REAL France, don’t visit Paris first, – do it later!
+Nevertheless, maybe one my opinion: if you want to feel a REAL France, don’t visit Paris first.
+Do it later!

 November 6, 2012 at 6:37 pm